The Object Browser is accessible from Tools tab,

 Gear tab.

-- The button Export saves all the objects in a file that can be used as backup or to share with friends.
+- The Export button saves all the objects in a file that can be used as backup or to share with friends.

 - The Import button can be used to import objects saved in several file formats: